Submerge Curatorial Policy

 Submerge is curated by invitation only; programming decisions are led by Artistic Director Mike Pony.
 Commissions and offers to show work at our biennial festival are made directly to artists and companies where we feel there may be a clear match with the values, goals and priorities of the organisation.

 Submerge is interested in courageous and boundary-pushing artists and artistic practices which don’t fit into conventional presenting contexts.
-We often present artistic works within non-institutional spaces such as clubs, on the street, in warehouses or in shopping malls, making the work more accessible to people who may not often attend galleries or theatres.
+As well as in arts venues, theatres, music venues and galleries we present artistic works within non-institutional spaces such as clubs, on the street, in warehouses or in shopping malls, making the work more accessible to people who may not often attend galleries or theatres.
 We believe that creating space for radical and experimental artistic practice in the UK is deeply important, contributing to creative dialogue, inspiring local artists and audiences and challenging the status quo.
 We try not present work that has previously toured in the UK unless it has been significantly changed or developed, or it has gained new relevance through its cultural context or themes.

 Submerge bring small to mid-scale international work to Greater Manchester.
 The programme features artists from the UK but is more heavily balanced in favour of international practice.
 We try and foreground work that isn’t often seen in the UK, making space for overlooked artists whose work might not be seen otherwise, as well as ensuring that major international projects also find a home in our programme.